Signaturgruppen-A-S/signaturgruppen-broker-documentation/apis.md

 In the documentation APIs are versioned as a semantic versioning scheme (“major.minor.revision”).
 Breaking changes are signaled by increasing the major version number.
 This is expected to be a rare occurrence after the development phase is over.
 If only the minor or the revision number is updated, existing clients targeting the major version number will be compatible with the new version of the API.
 The URLs exposed by the API contain, as their first sub-resource, a version number which reflects the major version.
 This is initially “v1”, reflecting the first version of the API.
 If no breaking changes are introduced, this number will stay at “v1.

 #### OAuth 2.0 Authorization Framework
-All APIs are protected using the OAuth 2.0 authorization framework [OAuth].
+All APIs are protected using the OAuth 2.0 authorization framework.
 The Token endpoint is the entry point for getting access- or service tokens issued, which is then used as authorization bearer tokens.
 Access tokens are retrieved from end-user authentication flows or via the “Client Credentials Grant” type flows at the Token endpoint.
 Service tokens are always retrieved from the Token endpoint using the “Client Credentials Grant” type flow.